jasoneppink/multicaptions/README.md

 extsub currently requires that SRT files for the same video have the same number of subtitles with the same start and end times, regardless of language, with a maximum of two lines per subtitle. (e.g. The demo video has 88 subtitles.)

 ### Thanks
+* Big ups to @olikraus for their indispensible [u8g2 library](https://github.com/olikraus/u8g2), without which none of this would be possible.
-Many thanks to Moe Jangda for his work getting the Raspberry Pi to talk to the LCD display.
+* Many thanks to Moe Jangda for his work getting the Raspberry Pi to talk to the LCD display.